Skip to content

 append(item: T): this;

-Adds the passed data to this.data and creates ItemViews accordingly, reflecting them in the screen and itemViews.
+Adds the received data to this.data, creates an ItemView, and updates the screen and itemViews.

 appendAll()